microsoft/fast/packages/fast-web-utilities/README.md

 # FAST - Web Utilities
-This package is a collection of utilities intended to be used with JSS (JavaScript Style Sheets) projects.
+This package is a collection of utilities intended to be used for web projects.

 ## Installation
 `npm i --save @microsoft/fast-web-utilities`